IgniteUI/igniteui-docfx/jp/components/grid_toolbar.md

 #### Customizing the Export

 When the user initiates an export process the IgxGrid's `onToolbarExporting` event is emitted.
-This event exposes the export options and the exporter and this allows you to configure the export process.
+This event exposes both the export options and the exporter itself.
+This allows you to configure the export process.

 > [!NOTE]
 > By default when eporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.
-> You can customize these exporting parameters by subscribing to events of the exporter or changing the values of the exporter options fileds.
+> You can customize these exporting parameters by subscribing to events of the exporter or changing the values of the exporter options fields.
 > You can also cancel the export process by setting the cancel field of the event args to true.

 The following code snippet demonstrates how to subscribe to the `onToolbarExporting` event and cancel the default exporting process.